The Ultimate Andaman & Nicobar Islands Guide

 October - May : Pleasant and sunny weather.
 Best time to indulge in water sports, island exploration and enjoy local food in sit out shacks.
 Peak season.

 June - September : Heavy rainfall, high tides and strong wind - no swimming and water activities.
-Best if your plan is to unwind, relax and cozy up in a resort with good food and surreal atmosphere.
+Best if your plan is to unwind, relax and cosy up in a resort with good food and surreal atmosphere.
 Non-peak season and hence you can get the best deals during this period.

 🥘 What should I eat?